krishshaw418/BlogSite/README.md

-# BlogSite
 A simple blog type static website using React Vite and Tailwind Css.